larkwt96/journ/README.md

 ```
 journ n[ew] name
 ```
 Creates a new journal with specified name.
-If journal exists, does nothing.

 ### Read from a journal
 ```
 journ r[ead] name
 ```
-Displays specified journal with VIEWER, or less if not specified.
+Displays specified journal with less.

 ### Write to a journal
 ```